 Are you willing to go after it?
 Are you willing to do the work?
 Even when it doesn’t feel good?
 Even when you can’t see any progress?
 Every single day?

 Scripting the critical moves

 In Chip and Dan Heath’s book, Switch, which is about what it takes to make a lasting change in our lives, they talk about the importance of breaking goals down to smaller goals.

 I use that process when I run.
 If I think about how far I plan to run, it can seem overwhelming and discouraging (and I don’t even run very far!).
 But if I just focus on sub-goals along the way — the next street light, for example — I find it a lot easier to keep going.
+Accomplishing each goal feels good and adds to my momentum.
 As long as I hit each sub-goal, eventually I’ll run the full distance I intended to run.

 So, as you think about your most important financial goal for 2017, break it down into more manageable sub-goals.
-Where do you need to be at the end of January, the end of February?
-And what daily habits will help you get there?
+What daily habits will help you get there?